 Assuming that your main job search strategy is networking – NOT hitting job boards hard – you’ll be sending your targeted resume to various select people.
 You’ll need to introduce it with some kind of cover letter – whether you snail-mail it or email it.

 At the very least, a covering letter or email message is an expected courtesy to the reader, and clarifies why you’re writing to them.

 Do’s and Don’ts For a Great Cover Letter

-Sara McCord, an experienced hiring manager, discussed cover letters, what things about them turned her off and what captured her attention:
+Sara McCord, an experienced hiring manager, discussed what things about cover letters turned her off and what captured her attention:

 With the initial read-through, she’d put people in the “no” pile if their cover letter: